myname-random/dominos/tiles/README.md

 	+ Plain: Blank for zero, otherwise no formatting.
 	+ Standard: Blank for zero, "6." and "9." for differentiation.
 	+ Zeroed: "00" for zero, then all single digits have a preceeding zero (e.g. 01, 02, etc)
 	+ Custom: Enter any string you want for any of the numbers.
 You can really use any string if the characters are supported by your font choice.
-Use Webdings and go crazy as long as its printable.
+Use Webdings and go crazy _as long as its printable_.

 ## Coloring